|

 But Haldir could say nothing in reply.

-Eowyn returned indoors just in time to witness what had become
+Eowyn returned indoors in time to witness what had become a daily

-entire body rigid with fear.
-Legolas was looming over her, bottle
+rigid with fear.
+Legolas was looming over her, bottle in one hand,

 He set the bottle down on the table.
 "Open your mouth, gwendithen."